Yara-ib/Portfolio-Project/README.md

 * Sign In.
 * Access their Profile Page.
 * Update Profile Page.
+*
 ### Unique Features For Each Role:
 #### 1. Users
 ##### Market Section:
+* Getting list of products or using filter.
-* Make Orders & Add Reviews on Products
+* Make Orders & Add Reviews on Products.
+* Add, get all Orders or by Id.

 ##### Blog Section:
-* Add Comments on Posts
+* Add Comments on Posts.
 ##### Services Section:
-* Add reviews on Services
+* Add reviews on Services.

 #### 2. Service Providers | Only in Services Section
 * Add Services & Update Services.